 - The slow transport of solar energy into ground is governed by a thermal property of ground, called the thermal diffusivity.
 It describes ‘how quickly’ a lump of heat deposited will spread; its unit is area per time.
 I use an assumption for this number based on values for soil in the literature.

 I am determining the temperature as a function of depth and of time by solving the differential equation that governs heat conduction.
 This equation tells us how a spatial distribution of heat energy or ‘temperature field’ will slowly evolve with time, given the temperature at the boundary of the interesting part of space in question – in this case the surface of the earth.
-Fortunately, the yearly oscillation of air temperature is about the simplest boundary condition one could have, so you can calculate the solution analytically.
+The yearly oscillation of air temperature is about the simplest boundary condition one could have, so you can calculate the solution analytically.

 Another nice feature of the underlying equation is that it allows for adding different solutions: I can just add the effect of the real geothermal flow of energy to the fluctuations caused by solar energy.